NCAA

 NCAA Men’s Division I Basketball Champions

 See a complete list of NCAA Men’s Division I Basketball Champions.
-The 2019 Championship game was played by the Virginia Cavaliers and the Texas Tech Red Raiders.
-The Cavaliers won 85-77 in overtime.
+The 2022 Championship game was played by the Kansas Jayhawks and the North Carolina Tar Heels.
+The Jayhawks won 72–69 to win their 4th national title.

 Fast Facts: